 "Fat that you can squeeze is called subcutaneous fat, and it's much harder to lose," says Tamyra Rogers, MD, a family medicine practitioner in San Antonio, Texas.
 Subcutaneous fat sits under the skin and is found primarily in the thighs and butt, says Rogers.
 It has some health benefits, including storing energy for the body and protecting bones and muscles from injury.
-Too much subcutaneous fat can increase the risk of disease as well, according to the American Diabetes Association (ADA).
+Too much subcutaneous fat can increase the risk of disease as well, according to the Cleveland Clinic.

 Then there's visceral fat, which is always dangerous according to Dr. Rogers.
 Visceral fat is undetectable from the outside and surrounds vital organs like the pancreas, liver, stomach and intestines.
 A September 2017 study published in PLOS One revealed that visceral fat — particularly in women — was strongly associated with cardiovascular disease, insulin resistance and hypertension.

 To measure visceral fat, place a tape measure just above your hipbone around your bare stomach.
 Make sure the tape is level, relax, exhale and measure without sucking in.
 If this measurement is greater than 35 inches for women and 40 inches for men, that's an unhealthy amount of fat according to Mayo Clinic.

 Not sure what body type you are?
 Here are four different body shapes based on how people can store fat, and how each one may impact overall health.

 People with an "apple shape" carry fat in their midsection with less fat on their arms, hips and legs.
 This is the type of body shape with the most associated health risks.